-In this retreat solely for mothers you are given distraction free time to focus on priorities that truly recharge you.
+In this retreat you are given distraction free time to focus on priorities that truly recharge you.
 If you’ve forgotten what it is you even like anymore we give you time and space to explore new things and rediscover who you are.

 Have you ever taken the time to disconnect from the constant demands of modern life and truly pursue ideas, dreams and passions?
 This class will allow you to disconnect and immerse yourself in nature and give yourself time to bring your ideas to life.

 We will address the limitations and advantages of additive vs. subtractive manufacturing and how distributed manufacturing at the local level empowers everyone to create and innovate more mindfully.
 The course will include optional daily meditation and yoga sessions.
+Massage and other self care can be arranged upon request.
 Students will leave with one or several 3D printed objects and Mindfulness tools to serve them in all aspects of life.

 NO prior 3D printing experience or CAD design knowledge necessary.